rafaelrcamargo/integration-engineer-take-home/docs/README.md

 # Task management application

+This is a task management application built with React.js and Express.js.
+It allows users to create, update and delete tasks in a simple and intuitive way, keeping a good user experience and a responsive design.

 ## How to Run the Application

 To get the TODO Task List up and running, follow these steps: